hanzopgp/CleanCodeMemento/README.md

 - Distinguish names meaningfully
 - Use names that you can pronounce for code review and pair programming

+## Tests :

+- Should use way more tests
+- Tests should be part of the architecture and not just thrown in a file testing everything
+- Use code coverage to check if 100% of code is used

 <hr>

 # Personal advices